Legal Framework for Electronic Archiving

 Are there any legal requirements for electronic archiving systems (EAS)?

-There are no special provisions or requirements in Austria relating to electronic archiving.
-Using an electronic processing system could trigger employee representation’s participation rights under work constitution law, and may require concluding a works council agreement.
+There are no special provisions or requirements in Austria relating to electronic archiving of personal data, beyond data protection laws.
+Note that using an electronic processing system could trigger employee representation’s participation rights under work constitution law, and may require concluding a works council agreement.
 Therefore, when launching a new electronic archiving system, employers should, at minimum, notify the works council (where one exists).

 HR Best Practices: The full electronic archiving era is approaching, but for now it is not possible to guarantee that all paper documents can be destroyed.
 Indeed, the acceptance of digital copies remains subject to the discretion of the judge.